Tax Accountant Career Overview

 What do you think is the most important skill tax accountants need to succeed?

-I don't know if there is one specific skill that tax accountants need, but I think tax accountants need to have time management, organization, communication, and people skills in order to be successful.
-While technical skills are obviously important, we are in the business of client service and so it's more important that we can communicate with clients effectively, serve them to the best of our abilities, and earn their trust.
+I don’t know if there is one specific skill that tax accountants need, but I think tax accountants need to have time management, organization, communication, and people skills in order to be successful.
+While technical skills are obviously important, we are in the business of client service — it’s more important that we can communicate with clients effectively, serve them to the best of our abilities, and earn their trust.

 What advice would you give to students considering your career?

-My advice would be to talk to as many people in the career as possible and don't be afraid to put yourself out there and make yourself feel uncomfortable, as that is how you learn and grow.
-Additionally, I'd say that your career path doesn't have to be the same as someone else's and so follow your passions and you can build the career you want.
+My advice would be to talk to as many people in the career as possible and don’t be afraid to put yourself out there and make yourself feel uncomfortable, as that is how you learn and grow.
+Additionally, I’d say that your career path doesn’t have to be the same as someone else’s, so follow your passions and you can build the career you want.

 Recommended Reading